-The Sponsor is usually responsible for investing anywhere from 5-20% of the total required equity capital, while investors put in between 80-95% of the total.
-Obviously, the more the Sponsor can invest in the property, the better for investors since investors want to see as much “skin in the game” as possible.
+The Sponsor is usually responsible for investing anywhere from 5-20% of the total required equity capital.
+Conversely, investors put in between 80-95% of the total.
+Obviously, the more the Sponsor can invest in the property, the better for investors.
+Investors want Sponsors with as much “skin in the game” as possible.

-The rights of the Sponsor and Investors, including rights to distributions, voting rights, and the Sponsor’s rights to fees for managing the investment, are set forth in the LLC Operating Agreement or LP Partnership Agreement.
+What about the rights of the Sponsor and Investors?
+Everything is set forth in the LLC Operating Agreement or LP Partnership Agreement.
+This includes rights to distributions, voting rights, and the Sponsor’s rights to fees for managing the investment.

 Real Estate Crowdfunding Profits

-Profits are made through rental income and property appreciation and sale.
+How does real estate crowdfunding work in regards to profitability?
+Profits are from rental income and property appreciation and sale.

-Rental income from a syndicated property is distributed to investors from the Sponsor on a monthly or quarterly basis according to preset terms.
-A property’s value usually appreciates over time, so investors can net higher rents and earn larger profits when the property is sold.
+Rental income from a syndicated property is distributed to investors from the Sponsor.
+This is typically on a monthly or quarterly basis according to preset terms.
+A property’s value usually appreciates over time.
+Thus, investors can net higher rents and earn larger profits when the property is sold.

 Payment depends upon the time the investment needs to mature; some types of syndications are over within 6-12 months while others can take 7-10 years.
 Everyone who invests receives some share of the profits.

 The Sponsor will propose a Target Date for exit, but such target dates are just rough estimates.
-If the target date so happens to be in the middle of a bear market, it may be prudent to keep holding on and collecting rent until the cycle turns.
+What if the target date so happens to be in the middle of a bear market?
+In those cases, it may be prudent to hold on and collect rent until the cycle turns.

-Below is my real estate crowdfunding dashboard where I hold $810,000 on the RealtyMogul platform.
+Below is my real estate crowdfunding dashboard where I hold $810,000.